-On behalf of the Board and management of Freehold, I am pleased to invite you to attend the annual and special meeting of Freehold Shareholders.
-In 2019, we have eight candidates nominated for election to the Board, including myself.
+On behalf of the Board and management of Freehold, I am pleased to present our Management Information Circular for the annual and special meeting of Freehold Shareholders to be held on May 5, 2020.
+In 2020, we have eight candidates nominated for election to the Board, including myself.
 Each of our directors brings significant oil and gas, financial, and business expertise to Freehold.
 I would like to thank them for the significant time they dedicate to Freehold.
 I also would like to acknowledge Rife and the dedication and hard work of all its employees, who do an outstanding job of managing our assets and identifying new opportunities.